ExistedGit/Dota2Cheat/README.md

 I intend to implement most of the usual cheat functionality

 # For Developers

+If you want to tinker with the sources, compile both the cheat and loader as Debug x64(it will use LoadLibrary to allow for debugging and the overlay will not cover the whole screen)

 Check out the repo's Wiki, I add useful informations about dota-specific cheat things there